embedded-explorer/Open-Source-RTL-Design/README.md

 yosys is used for synthesis.
 Synthesizer takes the design file and technology library file as input and produces netlist.
 Syntesis is the process in which the design is mapped to standard cells defined in the technology library.
 Here we are using SKY130 Technology library file.
 For further details about the tool refer the [documentation](http://www.clifford.at/yosys/documentation.html).

-* Use following command to install yosys on Ubuntu machine
+* Use following command to install yosys on Ubuntu machine.

 ```
 sudo apt install yosys
 ```

-* Invoke yosys by running following command
+* Invoke yosys by running following command.

 ```
 yosys